 Can You Work in Italy with a Tourist Visa?

 NO. You can not work in Italy or any other Schengen state wh an Italy tourism visa.
-To do so, you have to apply for its visa from your resident country.
+To do so, you have to apply for a visa from your resident country.

 Can You Apply for a Resident Permit with an Italy Tourist Visa?